-Twitching of the eye is a situation where your eye starts to spasm uncontrollably without you inducing it yourself.
+Eye twitching in pregnancy is a situation where your eye starts to spasm uncontrollably without you inducing it yourself.
 It occurs on both the upper and the lower eyelids and can be generally hard to control.
 However, most of the time they are harmless and involve just a minor movement that can be ignored.
 There are times though when they can be uncontrollable and even cause the shutting of the eye.
 Eye twitching and pregnancy is a common occurrence for many women who experience it.
-Here are the signs that reveal themselves during pregnancy:

 Signs of Eye Twitching in Pregnancy